dCache/dcache/docs/TheBook/install.md

 > **NOTE**
 >
 > If you defined more than one domain, a messagebroker is needed, because the defined domains need to be able to communicate with each other.

-This means that if you use the file **single.conf** as a template for a dCache with more than one domain you need to delete the line messageBroker=none.
-Then the default value will be used which is messageBroker=cells, as defined in the defaults **/usr/share/dcache/defaults/dcache.properties**.
+Within cell communication, there are two type of domains are possible: core and satellite.
+The core domains are act as message hubs and coordinate message communication between satellite domains.
+In a big installations it's recommended to have more than one core domain for redundancy.

+The role of the domain can be changed with **dcache.broker.scheme** property, which is described in **/usr/share/dcache/defaults/dcache.properties** file.

 ### Creating and configuring pools